Pandura

-The pandura (πανδοῦρα, pandoura) or pandore, an ancient string instrument, belonged in the broad class of the lute and guitar instruments.
+The pandura (πανδοῦρα, pandoura) or pandore, an ancient Greek string instrument, belonged in the broad class of the lute and guitar instruments.
 Akkadians played similar instruments from the 3rd millennium BC.
 Ancient Greek artwork depicts such lutes from the 3rd or 4th century BC onward.

 Ancient Greece

-The ancient Greek pandoura was a medium or long-necked lute with a small resonating chamber, used by the ancient Greeks.
+The ancient Greek pandoura was a medium or long-necked lute with a small sound box, used by the ancient Greeks.
 It commonly had three strings: such an instrument was also known as the trichordon (three-stringed) (τρίχορδον, McKinnon 1984:10).

-Its descendants still survive as the Kartvelian panduri, the Greek tambouras and bouzouki, the North African kuitra, the Eastern Mediterranean saz and the Balkan tamburica and remained popular also in the near east and eastern Europe, too, usually acquiring a third string in the course of time, since the fourth century BC.
+Its descendants still exist as the Kartvelian panduri, the Greek tambouras and bouzouki, the North African kuitra, the Eastern Mediterranean saz and the Balkan tamburica.
+They remained popular also in the near east and eastern Europe.
+Since the fourth century BC, over time, they usually acquiring a third string.

 Renato Meucci (1996) suggests that the some Italian Renaissance descendants of pandura type were called chitarra italiana, mandore or mandola.

+Origins of the name pandura

+The name dates back to the origins of stringed instruments, when the archery-bow had a resonator added (becoming a musical bow) and was straightened to become a lute.